 3 || Hallway Waiting Games

-This awesome free printable pack, is full of ready-made signs that you can laminate and use for quick calming breaks.
+This awesome printable pack, is full of ready-made signs that you can laminate and use for quick calming breaks.
 We like the pages titled “Trace”, “Push”, and “Breathe” for calming.

 4 || Simple File Folder Task